-Every sort of misogynistic behavior from objectification to outright violence was common enough, even in the 1950s when I was small, that hitting a woman was the punchline behind a sitcom catchphrase you may hear to this day.
-The Honeymooners, broadcast on CBS in the mid ’50s, starred comedian Jackie Gleason as hangdog bus driver Ralph Kramden, America’s favorite working-class stiff.
+When I was small, every sort of misogynistic behavior, from objectification to outright violence, was still common enough that hitting a woman was behind a sitcom catchphrase you may have heard.
+The Honeymooners, broadcast on CBS in the mid-’50s, starred comedian Jackie Gleason as hangdog bus driver Ralph Kramden, America’s favorite working-class stiff.
 Provoked by his wife’s sharp tongue, Kramden would come to waggle his fist inches from her chin as he growled, “One of these days, Alice…POW!!!
 Right in the kisser!”
-It got big laughs.
+It got big laughs at the time.

 My little German grandmother had a sharp tongue of her own.
 So it’s not hard to imagine how events at 18 Midland Avenue could have unravelled that day and resulted in the accidental death of her firstborn.
 The following year my mother came along, followed by her two sisters and her brother.
 And while there’s no way I can know exactly what happened to end the life of Infant Scelp, judging by the deathly silence that still hangs over the years that followed, and witnessing firsthand my family’s irreparably broken relationships–deep fractures I could never plumb while my mother was still alive–I don’t think it could have been at all good.